15 Incredible Festivals in Oaxaca to Experience in 2023

 Incredibly, the roots of this Oaxaca festival begin with the Zapotecs, before the arrival of the Spanish.
 That means the Guelaguetza Festival is over 500 years old!

-The Zapotecs decided to bring communities together to participate in a system of collaboration and exchange.
-Much like the festival today, there was traditional music, dancing, dress, and food to be shared among the participants.
+The Zapotecs had an idea to bring communities together to collaborate and exchange traditions.
+Much like the festival today, there was traditional music, dancing, dress, and food to be shared.

-The main events occur on two consecutive Mondays, Los Lunes del Cerro (The Mondays of the Hill), in mid-July at the Guelaguetza Auditorium.
+The main events occur on two consecutive Mondays in mid to late July at the Guelaguetza Auditorium in Oaxaca City.

 During the Guelaguetza Festival in Oaxaca, a man pours a spectator a shot of mezcal.
 In the background a woman holding a basket pours a different spectator a shot of mezcal.